Bio2Byte/simsapiper/README.md

 - Identifying conserved secondary structure elements such as ɑ-helices and β-sheets with **--squeeze “H,E”**, and squeeze MSA towards these regions
 - Select threshold for region to be considered 'conserved' with **--squeezePerc**
+- Note: The DSSP codes representing helices, i.e, H, G and I, are considered the same by SIMSApiper.

 ### 7.3 Map DSSP to squeezed MSA
 Output: `results/outFolder/msas/dssp_squeezed_dssp_merged_finalmsa_alignment.fasta`

 - Map [DSSP codes](https://swift.cmbi.umcn.nl/gv/dssp/DSSP_2.html) on sequences of the squeezed MSA, conserving the gaps.

+Common Issues:
+- Mapping fails if the sequence of the model and the sequence have the same length but are more than 5% different because of point mutations or have different lengths because of deletion/insertion mutations: these troublesome sequences can be find in the `results/outFolder/msas/unmappable.fasta` file and will be added to the mapped alignment without being converted to their DSSP codes
+-  Your structure file contains more than one chain: extract a specific chain using [pdb-tools](http://www.bonvinlab.org/pdb-tools/) or use predicted models

 ## 8. Reorder MSA (--reorder)
 Output: `results/outFolder/reordered_*_merged_finalmsa_alignment.fasta`